Sleep is one of the foundations for resilience.

 Sleep and mental health are closely connected as sleep plays an essential role in helping you regulate your emotions, behavior, and mood.

 In fact, it is not uncommon for those who struggle with mental health problems to also suffer from sleep challenges.
 Sleep deprivation definitely takes its toll on your mental health.
-For example, research has found that many as two thirds of patients suffering from clinical levels of anxiety or depression also suffer from insomnia.
+For example, research has found that as many as two-thirds of patients suffering from clinical levels of anxiety or depression also have insomnia.

 The correlation between mental health and sleep problems is so common that research actually recognizes sleep challenges as a causal factor in the development of mental health disorders.
 For example, research found that insomnia more than doubles the risk of future depression and anxiety.
 Similarly, chronic sleep problems affect 50% to 80% of patients in a typical psychiatric practice, compared with 10% to 18% of adults in the general U.S. population.

-This could be attributed to the impact between sleep and resilience and sleep and memory.
-More specifically, research on sleep-dependent emotional brain processing found that sleep helps with support healthy emotional-memory processing.
+This could be attributed to the impact of sleep on resilience and memory.
+More specifically, research on sleep-dependent emotional brain processing found that sleep supports healthy emotional memory processing.
 Poor sleep can contribute to anger, impatience, irritability, and lack of energy.
-As a result, poor sleep may make you more likely to remember negative events, and less able to focus on the positive.
+As a result, inadequate sleep may make you more likely to remember adverse events and less able to focus on the positive.

 Essential Oils for Sleep

-Essential Oils can help calm the mind and the body before bed to both fall asleep and stay asleep for 7-8 hours per night.
-This allows the body to rest, regenerate, repair, detoxify, balance blood sugar levels, burn calories, support immune activity and reset our energy reserves.
+Essential Oils can help calm the mind and body before bed, helping you fall asleep and stay asleep for 7-8 hours per night.
+This allows the body to rest, regenerate, repair, detoxify, balance blood sugar levels, burn calories, support immune function, and replenish energy reserves.

-Several calming and relaxing essential oils are known for their sedative properties that can help promote restful sleep.
+Several calming, relaxing essential oils are known for their sedative properties and can help promote restful sleep.

-Lavender essential oil is most often correlated with enhanced sleep.
-Research has shown that lavender may actually be able to alter brain waves and reduce stress.
-For example, research has found that essential oils, like Lavender™, can bind to the receptors on your cells that receive your body’s calming neurotransmitter, Gamma-Aminobutyric acid (GABA), and help balance your brain’s level of excitation and inhibition which is vital for normal brain function and a healthy nervous system.
+Lavender essential oil is often associated with improved sleep.
+Research has shown that lavender may alter brain waves and reduce stress.
+For example, research has found that essential oils, like Lavender™, can bind to the receptors on your cells that receive your body’s calming neurotransmitter, Gamma-Aminobutyric acid (GABA), and help balance your brain’s level of excitation and inhibition, which is vital for normal brain function and a healthy nervous system.

 Lavender has also been found to relieve anxiety and calm your nerves.
 One study even suggested that lavender works as well as the anti-anxiety medication Lorazepam for calming anxiety.
-When your mind and body relax, it allows your pineal gland to release melatonin so you can easily drift off the sleep
+When your mind and body relax, it allows your pineal gland to release melatonin so you can easily drift off to sleep.

 Scientists also concluded that inhaling Lavender essential oil can calm the nervous system and improve brain waves appropriate to a sleep state.
-“Lavender oil caused significant decreases of blood pressure, heart rate, and skin temperature, which indicated a decrease of autonomic arousal.
+“Lavender oil caused significant decreases in blood pressure, heart rate, and skin temperature, which indicated a decrease in autonomic arousal.
 In terms of mood responses.”

-The study also found that lavender oil increased the power of theta (4-8 Hz) and alpha (8-13 Hz) brain activities that help promote sleep – improving sleep quality, and increase time spent in deep, slow-wave sleep.
+The study also found that lavender oil increased the power of theta (4-8 Hz) and alpha (8-13 Hz) brain activity, which helps promote sleep, improving sleep quality and increasing time spent in deep, slow-wave sleep.

-Researchers monitoring sleep cycles with brain scans found that lavender increased slow-wave sleep, which helps slow your heartbeat and relax your muscles, which allows you to sleep more soundly.
+Researchers monitoring sleep cycles with brain scans found that lavender increased slow-wave sleep, which helps slow your heartbeat and relax your muscles, allowing you to sleep more soundly.

 A variety of issues may be impacting your ability to fall asleep and stay asleep.
 Once you understand the root cause of your sleep challenges, it is easier to resolve them.

-For Help Falling Asleep: Our body’s natural sleep/wake cycle known as the circadian rhythms are regulated by the sleep hormone, melatonin which has an antagonistic relationship with the stress hormone, cortisol.
-Chronic and prolonged stress triggers the release of excess cortisol at night, driving down melatonin and making it difficult to fall asleep.
-If you struggle to fall asleep due to stress or racing thoughts, consider Circadian Rhythm™, which triggers the pineal gland to naturally release melatonin.
+For Help Falling Asleep: Our body’s natural sleep/wake cycle, known as the circadian rhythms, is regulated by the sleep hormone, melatonin, which has an antagonistic relationship with the stress hormone, cortisol.
+Chronic stress triggers the release of excess cortisol at night, which lowers melatonin levels and makes it difficult to fall asleep.
+If you struggle to fall asleep due to stress or racing thoughts, consider Circadian Rhythm®, which triggers the pineal gland to naturally release melatonin.

 Blood Sugar Wake Ups: Waking up and feeling so wide awake that you could go clean the kitchen can suggest blood sugar issues.
-If blood sugar plummets during the night, the adrenal glands release adrenalin as an emergency blood sugar raising tactic.
-This adrenalin surge is what wakes you up.
+If blood sugar plummets during the night, the adrenal glands release adrenaline as an emergency measure to raise blood sugar.
+This adrenaline surge is what wakes you up.
 The pancreas then has to kick into high gear to return blood sugar levels to normal.
-Supporting the pancreas in this effort with Vibrant Blue Oils Pancreas™ blend helps return the body to balance so you can fall back asleep.
+Supporting the pancreas in this effort with Vibrant Blue Oils Pancreas™ blend helps restore balance so you can fall back asleep.

-Detoxification Wake Ups: When you wake up between 1 a.m. – 3 a.m. but are still groggy enough to fall back to sleep, that is often because the Liver is overloaded.
+Detoxification Wake Ups: When you wake up between 1 a.m. and 3 a.m. but are still groggy enough to fall back to sleep, that is often because the Liver is overloaded.
 During the night, the liver is busy rebuilding the body and cleansing it of accumulated toxins.
-The liver is most active between 1 – 3 AM, often peaking at 3 AM.
-When you awaken at this time, it is often a signal that the liver needs a little support.
+The liver is most active between 1 and 3 AM, often peaking at 3 AM.
+When you awaken at this time, it usually signals that the liver needs a little support.
 Vibrant Blue Oils Liver™ blend applied before bed and during night waking can help you return to a restful slumber.

 Other Essential Oils formulations that help support sleep include:

-Sleep™ blend contains Spikenard which is known for its relaxing qualities.
+Sleep™ blend contains Spikenard, known for its relaxing qualities.

 The Calm™ blend and Lavender™ are also very relaxing and work well on small children, especially when added to a Healing bath before bed.